top of page

 Evren has long been a leader in advocacy and organizing for Middle Eastern, North African, and Muslim creatives and stories: Since 2008, he has been an affiliated artist with Golden Thread Productions, the first American theatre company devoted to the Middle East, where he served as the Director of New Plays from 2015-2018.
 He co-founded Maia Directors, a consulting group for artists and organizations engaging with Middle Eastern stories and beyond, and is a founding board member of Middle Eastern North African Theater Makers Alliance.

-Recognitions include the TITAN Award from Theatre Bay Area; an inaugural National Director’s Fellowship selection from the O’Neill, NNPN, the Kennedy Center, and SDCF; and a “Theatre Worker You Should Know” selection by American Theatre Magazine.
+Evren has received the TITAN Award from Theatre Bay Area, and was named an inaugural National Director’s Fellow for the O’Neill, NNPN, the Kennedy Center, and SDCF and received a “Theatre Worker You Should Know” feature in American Theatre Magazine.
 He has served on selection committees for Theatre Communications Group, National Endowment for the Arts, Zellerbach Foundation, NNPN Showcase of New Plays, Magic Theatre, Playwrights Foundation, Playwrights' Center, and Middle East America Initiative.
 Evren is a graduate of Princeton University.

 (Photo by Angel Gardner, Princeton Arts)